 In addition to the well-known Disneyland and Universal Studios Hollywood, you have the family-friendly Knott’s Berry Farm.
 This Snoopy inspired theme park has a nice mixture of rides for younger kids, and high thrill roller-coasters and other fast exhilarating rides to keep the big kids entertained.
 The original Ghost Town hosts various live interactions with colourful historic characters, which is expanded in summer.

-Check out the website for seasonal operating hours.
-Knotts berry farm is at 8039 Beach Blvd, Buena Park, which is near Anaheim.
+Location: 8039 Beach Blvd, Buena Park, which is near Anaheim.

 Knott’s Soak City

 This seasonal waterpark is LA’s largest water park boasting a total of 22 speed, tube and body slides plus a giant wave pool, lazy river and interactive kid’s area.
 You can hire cabanas for the day also to have some time out and there are also a few dining options on sight.
 You will love spending a family day out here- weather permitting of course.

 Opening Hours: Park hours are seasonal check out their website for exact hours for when you plan to visit.
-Knotts Soak City is next to Knott’s Berry Farm.

 Six Flags Magic Mountain

-Six flags magic mountain is open daily, but times are seasonal check out the website for exact times.
+Opening Hours: Open daily, but times are seasonal check out the website for exact times.

 Sea World San Diego

 Have a family day out visiting this famous wildlife park and its massive array of marine animals including seals, sea lions, polar bears, whales, penguins, bottlenose dolphins and more.
 Sea World is all about the animals and offers many live shows such as Turtle reef and the Shark encounter.
 And to change it up a bit or in between show times hop on the theme park rides and experience thrilling attractions such as the double-launch roller coaster Manta.

 Marvel at everything constructed from LEGO bricks.
 Highlights include feeling like giant’s when walking through Miniland USA with miniature recreations of Washington D.C., New York, and San Francisco and more in addition to checking out the recreated scenes from the Star Wars movies.
 The park has more than 60 rides, shows, and attractions that both kids and adults will enjoy, from rollercoasters, live shows, and even meet-and-greets!

 Aquarium of the Pacific

-The aquarium has over 11,000 animal exhibits, and numerous opportunities for up-close encounters with marine life from all over the world including penguins, sharks and more!
-This is an interactive aquarium and kids will love dipping their hands in the tidal pools filled with marine life such as star fish, small sharks, sea cucumbers and more.
+The aquarium has over 11,000 animal exhibits and numerous opportunities for up-close encounters with marine life from all over the world including penguins, sharks and more!
+This is an interactive aquarium and kids will love dipping their hands in the tidal pools filled with marine life such as starfish, small sharks, sea cucumbers and more.

-32. Battelship USS IOWA Museum
+Battleship USS IOWA Museum

 Experience an American adventure and walk the passageways and compartments where 3,000 sailors fought America’s wars on this self-guided tour.
 I recommend you download the interactive tour app of the USS Iowa whilst on this journey; via the app you’ll watch videos about the war, hear crew member stories, fun facts, ship service records, and view videos of the USS Iowa in action, whilst exploring this large vessel.
 Click here to download the app.